eclipse-archived/codewind-docs/docs/_documentations/mdt-vsc-workingwithtemplates.md

 2. In the Codewind view project tree, right-click **Local**.
 A menu appears.
 3. Click **Manage Template Sources**.
 The **Template Source Manager** appears.
 4. Click **Add New**.
-5. Enter the URL to your template source's index file, and press `Enter` to confirm, or `Escape` to cancel.
+5. Enter the URL to your template source's index file, and press `Enter` to confirm.